Justice Dept. discusses dropping corruption charges against NYC Mayor Eric Adams, source says

 The mayor has long maintained his innocence.
 He pleaded not guilty when he was first charged last September.
 Adams is set to face trial in April.

-Word of the meetings comes after Adams and Trump met in Florida prior to Trump's inauguration.
-Adams said the two had no discussion about a possible pardon.
+The conversations are a normal part of what happens in a criminal court case, but it's unusual in this instance because it comes after Adams and Donald Trump met in Florida, prior to Trump's inauguration, CBS News New York's Marcia Kramer reported.

+Adams said the two had no discussion about a possible pardon or anything else regarding his criminal case.

 "To be clear, we did not discuss my legal case, and those who suggest the mayor of the largest city in the nation shouldn't meet with the incoming president to discuss our city's priorities because of inaccurate speculation or because we're from different parties clearly care more about politics than people," Adams said in a statement after that meeting.